Encyclopedia … combined with a great Buyer's Guide!

 Compatibility of Models from Different Suppliers

-A system integrator often prefers to have at least two different suppliers (manufacturers) for certain laser modules in order to avoid a too strong dependence on a single supplier and its reliability.
+A system integrator often prefers to have at least two different suppliers (manufacturers) for certain laser modules to avoid a too strong dependence on a single supplier and its reliability.
 Of course, this requires again that the optical, mechanical and electronic interfaces are well defined and that they agree between the different manufacturers.
 Otherwise, the system may have to be modified when integrating a different kind of module.
 Best compatibility is often achieved for fiber-coupled modules.

 More to Learn